 “Fear not” must today be one of our main mantras.
 Speak it in lectio divina– divine reading.
 Let the words begin to echo, from instinct to instinct within yourself.
 From the instinct to be afraid of new things, to the instinct to flee whatever seems to be threatening, let this command to be not afraid bounce between and dull the sharp edges of such words.

 Because all of us are working at a disadvantage.
-All of us have had the edges of fear, guilt, and shame sharpened to cutting edges within our hearts and souls.
-All of us have learned spent huge, inordinate, and ever-growing amounts of time to evaluating everything- the world around us, the people in that world, and ourselves.
+All of us have had the realities and residuals of fear, guilt, and shame sharpened to cutting edges within our hearts and souls.
+All of us have learned about or spent huge, inordinate, and ever-growing amounts of time to evaluating everything- the world around us, the people in that world, and ourselves.
 How has that happened?

-The gospel story has changed, because those of us who are hearing it have changed.
+The gospel story has changed, because those of us who are hearing it are part of a culture that has changed.
 We have moved from that message of “Fear Not!” to the predominate spiritual message of today which says, “Be Afraid, Be Very Afraid!”

-Here’s part of a poem (anonymous) written around 1820, the same “’twas the Night Before Christmas” was published.
+Here’s part of a poem (anonymous) written around 1820, the same year “’twas the Night Before Christmas” was published.
 It is from a Dutch/German tradition, and is in the voice of Santa Claus.
-The preceding verses contain lines about rewards given to good children; but here’s what children of 200 years ago were already hearing:
+The preceding verses contain lines about rewards given to good children; but this is what children of 200 years ago were already hearing:

 But where I found the children naughty,